 You can certainly buy store-made pizza dough if you prefer.
 You can even buy the Pillsbury pizza dough; I will not judge you.
 But, – and this is a big but – your Asparagus and Goat Cheese Pizza just will not taste as good.
 I have nothing against store-made or Pillsbury, and to prove it, you can see that I used Pillsbury products in my Leftover Turkey Casserole with Biscuits recipe.
 With homemade dough, though, it’s the freshness that takes pizza to a whole new level.

 Alas, Dear Reader, this recipe is not only about the dough.
 It’s about those glorious toppings.
-Fresh asparagus and crumbled goat cheese is a match made in heaven.
+Fresh asparagus and crumbled goat cheese is a perfect match.
 I could eat it all day, every day.
-But, you see, I’m never satisfied, so I added some sun dried tomatoes to the Asparagus and Goat Cheese Pizza as well.
+But, I wanted more.
+So, I added some sun dried tomatoes to the Asparagus and Goat Cheese Pizza as well.
 Then I topped it with fresh basil and a drizzle of really good olive oil.

 When choosing your asparagus, pick a bunch with thin spears.
-This pizza cooks in 10 minutes flat, so you want the asparagus to be fully cooked, although, I do prefer a crunchy asparagus rather than a limp, overcooked asparagus.
+This pizza cooks in 10 minutes flat.
+The asparagus needs to be fully cooked.
+Not overcooked and limpy, but cooked thoroughly with a bit of crunch.
 Even with thinner spears though, this asparagus will still have a bit of bite left to it, so no worries.

-I’m really particular about sun dried tomatoes.
+I choose sun dried tomatoes very carefully.
 There are only two brands that I will use or eat.
 You can certainly use sun dried tomatoes packed in oil, but I used the dry variety in the resealable pouch from Trader Joe’s.
 Again, like I have mentioned in many of my recipes, if you are cooking with a few ingredients, get the best you can and stick to the brands you love and trust.

 Asparagus and Goat Cheese Pizza is not a gooey, stretchy cheese kind of pizza.
 It’s what I like to call a grown up pizza.
 This pizza is all about the flavours.
-It’s a combination of freshly made dough, that garlic-infused olive oil spread, the fresh goat cheese, in-season asparagus, the best sun dried tomatoes, fresh basil, and cracked black pepper.
+It’s a combination of fresh dough, garlic-infused olive oil, fresh goat cheese, in-season asparagus, the best sun dried tomatoes, fresh basil, and cracked black pepper.
 With this pizza, you get everything your taste buds crave – peppery, salty, crunchy, creamy, and garlicky.
 Yes, baby!

-I have to tell you, Dear Reader, when my daughter straight up pays a compliment to my cooking or baking without being prompted or asked, I’m going to take it as a definite win.
-She said it was the best pizza dough she’s ever eaten and proceeded to tell me that there’s no need to every order in pizza again.
+Dear Reader, when my daughter compliments my cooking or baking without being prompted, it’s a win for me!
+She said it was the best pizza dough she’s ever eaten.
+She asked me to not order pizza delivery again.
 That’s huge, right?

 This pizza dough is a recipe worth keeping on it’s own.
 Again, I don’t want to downplay the pizza recipe itself, but like all good pizzas, it’s the dough/crust that can make it or break it.
 To be honest, I was thinking about creating a whole series of pizza recipes for Lord Byron’s Kitchen just so I could show off the versatility of this dough.
 I’ve already used the same dough in my Wrapped Asparagus Spears with Garlic Butter and Parmesan recipe.